-The Rare Books Room
+Using the Rare Books Room

 Access to materials

 Step-free access is available by lift from the central faculty corridor.
 Call ahead for more information so you can plan your visit.
 If you have any accessibility needs, please let the library staff know and we will be happy to help.

 Photography, reprographics and Wi-Fi